 Okeanos was originally formed to create a neighborhood parade on St. Claude.
 It later moved to the traditional Uptown/Downtown route on St. Charles Avenue.

-Formed by more than 250 male and female riders, Okeanos is known for its elaborately-costumed captain and king.
+With more than 250 male and female riders, Okeanos is known for its elaborately-costumed captain and king.
 In place of a traditional ball masque, the club presents an elegant Coronation Ball, where the king is presented.
 (The queen is selected by random draw during the ball).